Welcome to the Research School of Astronomy and Astrophysics!

 - Black hole phenomena - the discovery of the locations of black holes and the study of their interactions with their environments.

-PhD research projects on offer are at the cutting-edge of astrophysics, and include observations with the Hubble Space Telescope, the Gemini 8m telescope, the Keck 10m telescope, and new theoretical simulations with ANU and the National Supercomputer facilities.
+PhD research projects on offer are at the cutting-edge of astrophysics, and include observations with the Hubble Space Telescope, the Gemini and Magellan 8m class telescopes, the Keck 10m telescope, and new theoretical simulations with ANU and the National Supercomputer facilities.

 Location: Nature and Culture in one City